oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 ## Manage Virtual Machines

-4.1.
-Create Virtual Machines 4.1.1.
-Create a Red Hat Enterprise Linux Virtual Machine 4.1.2.
-Create a Windows Virtual Machine 4.2.
-Using Templates 4.2.1.
-Create a Red Hat Enterprise Linux Template 4.2.2.
-Clone a Red Hat Enterprise Linux Virtual Machine 4.2.3.
-Create a Windows Template 4.2.4.
-Create a Windows Virtual Machine from a Template 4.3.
-Using Virtual Machines 4.3.1.
-Assign User Permissions 4.3.2.
-Log in to the User Portal The final stage of setting up oVirt is the virtual machine lifecycle - spanning the creation, deployment and maintenance of virtual machines; using templates; and configuring user permissions.
+The final stage of setting up oVirt is the virtual machine lifecycle - spanning the creation, deployment and maintenance of virtual machines; using templates; and configuring user permissions.
 This chapter will also show you how to log in to the user portal and connect to virtual machines.

 ### Create Virtual Machines